sdobreff/advanced-analytics/readme.txt

 8. **Table manager operations** - Current table more detailed information and truncate and delete operations.

 == Changelog ==

+= 2.6.1 =
+Recovery mode improvements - Fixes problem with Slack notifications - by default Slack follows links.
+Added checks for multisite and suppresses logic if one is detected.

 = 2.6.0 =
 Code logic improvements.
 Added option to disable all external requests.
 Added error capturing for when API requests trow WP_Error.
 Extended error reporting feature.
 Implemented recovery mode if fatal error occurs and WP Core does not catch it.